iBet uBet web content aggregator. Adding the entire web to your favor.

 Winter plumage

-There are three subspecies,[13] with the Kamchatka gull (L. (c.) kamtschatschensis) being considered a distinct species by some authorities.[3][2]
+There are three subspecies,[13] with the Kamchatka gull (L. (c.) kamtschatschensis) being considered a potential distinct species by some authorities.[3][2]

-• L. c. canusLinnaeus, 1758common gull. nominate, found in Europe and western Asia.
-Small; mantle medium grey (palest subspecies); wingtips with extensive black; iris dark.
+The nominate subspecies; small, mantle medium grey (the palest subspecies); wingtips with extensive black; iris dark.
 First-year birds develop white feathers on the head and belly with fine dark markings.
-Wingspan 110–125 cm (43–49 in); mass 290–480 g (10–17 oz).
+Wingspan 110–125 cm (43–49 in); weight 290–480 g (10–17 oz).
+Breeds in northern Europe and northwestern Asia, wintering mainly in western Europe.

 Description